8-bit Personal Computer - Dismantled for reference and curiosity

 Conceptually the 264 would come with home business applications pre-installed in ROM with the (at the time) cool bonus of being able to flip between apps and share data from one application to another.
 Further to this, buyers could select a model tailored to their needs; eg. more word processor or finance heavy.

 Due to terrible management at the time and rushed release it was a box that could do great things but was incompatible with most of the software for the hugely popular Commodore 64 and only worked with a jumble of peripherals.

-They were small, black (black's cool right?) and a lot of people got a lot of use out of them, especially in Europe where they sold 'okay' compared to the sales flop in the US.
-But sadly, all up, it was a failed release.
+They were small, black (black's cool right?) and many people got a lot of use out of them, especially in Europe where they sold okay compared to their flop in the US.
+But sadly all up it was a failed release.